vanjakom/trek-mate/README.md

 # creating gpx from relation
 used in trek-mate.dataset.current to create gpx of all hiking relations in Deliblato
+relation->location-seq
+also util functions from maply-backend-project to reduce number of points

 # word
 describe location with alphabet leters, trek-mate.word